JuliaWinHau/pathfinding_simulation_in5060/testruns.md

-# Setup
+# Test runs setup 1

-for each map, ten runs(6), five where start and goal are both on the ground (3), varying goal location, and five (3)where one of them is in the air (on top of an obstacle probably)
+for each map, six runs, three where start and goal are both on the ground, varying goal location, and three where one of them is in the air.

 Running Algorithm: AStar
 Running Algorithm: Dijkstra